-The trick to making money off your investment property is to buy well.
+The trick to making money from your investment property is to buy well.

-Now, that sounds like a fairly obvious point but you would be surprised by how many investors and homebuyers (and all homebuyers should think like investors at the end of the day) pay too much for their properties.
+Now, that sounds like a fairly obvious point but you’d be surprised by how many investors and homebuyers (and all homebuyers should think like investors at the end of the day) pay too much for their properties.

 Now I’m not suggesting you should buy a cheap property or look for bargains – they’re not that hard to find if you look in secondary markets that are out of favour.

 You make your money when you buy your investment property not by buying cheaply, but by buying the right property.